There are a few things you need to do before you start studying and during your first few weeks at VU.

 Prepare to study

-- Test you have access to VU Collaborate (login using the MYVU Portal).
-You will need to use VU Collaborate to access course materials
+- Test you have access to VU Collaborate (login using MyVU); you'll use VU Collaborate to access course materials.

-- Check out the learning and support services available to you, including:
+- Check out the support services available to you, including:

 Get involved in social activities